MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-ad.md

 The first step is to choose how you're going to apply policy to your devices.

-Most environments will use [LAPS Group Policy](../laps/laps-management-policysettings.md#laps-group-policy) to deploy the necessary settings to their AD-domain-joined devices.
+Most environments will use [Windows LAPS Group Policy](../laps/laps-management-policysettings.md#laps-group-policy) to deploy the necessary settings to their AD-domain-joined devices.

-If your devices are also hybrid-joined to Azure AD, you may deploy policy using [Microsoft Endpoint Manager](/mem/endpoint-manager-overview.md) in combination with the [LAPS CSP](/windows/client-management/mdm/laps-csp.md).
+If your devices are also hybrid-joined to Azure AD, you may deploy policy using [Microsoft Endpoint Manager](/mem/endpoint-manager-overview.md) in combination with the [Windows LAPS CSP](/windows/client-management/mdm/laps-csp.md).

 ### Configure specific policies